lunacrest01/core-macropad/readme.md

 Core

-Core is a 3×3 macropad with an encoder and RGB underglow, built using QMK firmware.
-It was designed as a productivity and desk accessory tool.
-The current version is wired, and the goal of this project is to convert it into a wireless device.
+Core-W is a wireless 3×3 macropad with one rotary encoder and RGB underglow support.
+It runs custom firmware and software on an ESP32-S3 module with BLE HID and BLE GATT support.

 ⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻